If you’re looking in Auckland and surrounding areas specifically, see the Auckland Wedding Venue guide.

 What are your Wedding Venue priorities?

 Wedding planning always comes back to priorities, because for most people, you can’t have everything.
 Think about your wedding venue priorities, such as the ideal style, theme for decor, the date you’d ideally book, guest capacity and whether you’ll have your your ceremony and reception at different locations, or if you want an all-in-one wedding venue.
 For example, If you have not prioritised a large spend on décor and flowers, but the space is very bare and will require a lot of decorating, you may have to reallocate your budget to achieve the look you want.
-You may not be able to have everything you want from your wedding venue, so prioritise which elements are most important.
+You may not be able to get everything you want from your wedding venue, so prioritise which elements are most important.

-For example, our priorities were to take our guests out of Auckland city (and therefore we needed plenty of accommodation on-site or nearby); to find a venue that could host both the wedding ceremony and the reception dinner; and, of course, we wanted to showcase a beautiful spot of New Zealand to our international guests that would look stunning in photos.
+For example, our priorities were to take our guests out of Auckland city (and therefore we needed plenty of accommodation on-site or nearby); to find a venue that could host both the wedding ceremony and the reception dinner; and, of course, we wanted to showcase one of the most beautiful spots of New Zealand to our international guests (and which would look stunning in photos).

-What else could you be looking for?
-If it’s a religious ceremony, you’ll obviously need to choose your church or other religious building, which may dictate your reception venue choices a little due to travelling distance.
-If transport is important to you (perhaps a helicopter entry or arrival by limousine), then you’ll want to ensure the venue suits that requirement.
-Talk to your partner about what’s crucial to both of you and prioritise.
+If you are having a religious ceremony, you will need to choose your church or other religious building, which may dictate your reception venue choices a little due to travelling distance.
+If transport is important to you (whether a helicopter entry or arrival on horseback), then you need to ensure the venue suits that requirement too.
+Create a ‘must have’ and ‘might have’ list.